 - Purchase the complete Expat Arrivals Mexico Guide (PDF)

 Relocating to Mexico presents a host of potential complications to ponder before the move.
-From worries about safety and drug violence, to finding the best accommodation and schools, new arrivals often have a number of concerns about moving to Mexico.
-Below are a few common questions that we tend to receive from expats considering a move to the North American country.
+From worries about safety and drug violence to finding the best accommodation and schools, new arrivals usually have a number of concerns about moving to Mexico.
+Below are a few common questions that we tend to receive about life in the North American country.

-What about the drug violence?
+What about drug violence?
 Is it safe in Mexico for foreigners?

-The drug violence in Mexico is a result of the government finally cracking down on drug cartels.
+The drug violence in Mexico is partly a result of the government cracking down on drug cartels.
 The violence is almost completely centred around rival cartels and government law enforcement and is localised to specific areas.
-Tourists and expats are not generally affected, though it's essential to be vigilant and aware of high-risk areas.
+Tourists and expats are generally unaffected, though it's essential to be vigilant and to avoid high-risk areas.

 Is it easy to get into the USA from Mexico?

-This depends; citizens of the USA and Canada are usually whisked through the border with no visa needed, although a passport is required.
+This depends; citizens of the US and Canada are usually whisked through the border without the need for a visa, although a passport is required.
+For other nationals crossing the border, entry depends on visa status.
+Expats wishing to stay in Mexico for several months or more must have the correct visas and work permits.
 Long lines at border crossings are common.
-For other nationals crossing the border, entry depends on visa status.
-Expats wanting to stay in Mexico for several months or more must look into visas and work permits.

 What is Mexico City like?

-Mexico City is one of the largest cities in the world and often avoided by expats.
-It has some of the worst air pollution in the world which is a major health issue, and with dense urban crowding and safety concerns, it isn't the most picturesque city.
-Yet, many find its modern districts and busy industrious centres alluring, and finding work in Mexico's capital city may be easier than other areas.
+Mexico City is one of the largest cities in the world, but tends to be avoided by expats.
+The city has high levels of air pollution, which may cause health issues, and the dense urban crowding means it isn't the most picturesque place.
+That said, many find its modern districts and busy industrious centres alluring, and finding work in Mexico's capital city may be easier than in other areas.

 Should I buy a home in Mexico?